MIDIMinion/sound_reference/ref_networking.md

 * Before we begin
   * This guide assumes that your switches are managed on the VLAN 1009 with a management IP Range of 192.168.9.0/24.
   * If you have a simple network, it may be best to leave the shop preset file and use that.
 If you do, consult with the shop's technical department to make sure the base config supports what you're doing.
+  * Make sure to SAVE SAVE SAVE.
+No changes you make will be saved to the startup config unless you hit save in the header or in file management.
+Sometimes the save won't come up in the header, reloading the page should bring it up.

 * To Start
   * It's good practice to create a base config that contains IGMP, QOS, and VLAN settings then copy that to all switches and change switch-specific settings like name, and port assignment per switch.